ftnapps/jamnntpd/ReadMe.txt

 with login parameters, and it is preferable to use a newsreader that also supports this format.
 Unfortunately, only few newsreaders support this format today.
-JamNNTPd will also work with other newsreaders, but messages will look slighty worse both on the NNTP and fidonet side.
+JamNNTPd will also work with other newsreaders, but messages will look slightly worse both on the NNTP and fidonet side.

 6.6 Character set translation
 -----------------------------
-JamNNTPd has only limited support for character sets.
-The program assumes that the character set used by the newsreader is always iso-8859-1 and that the character set for messages in the JAM messagebase is IBMPC Codepage 437 unless it is set to LATIN-1 using the CHRS kludge.
-Other character sets are not supported at the moment.
-This quick & dirty character set support can be disabled with -noxlat.
+JamNNTPd has good support for character sets.
+The character set translation is configured in the "xlat" file and uses CHS files in the GoldED+ format for the actual translation.
+Extended CHS files with 256 character translations are supported and a character may be translated to up to four characters.

 6.7 Tested newsreaders
 ----------------------